johansundstrom/tasmota/README.md

 on AM2301#Temperature do publish h83/mobile/tph/temp %value% endon on AM2301#Humidity do publish h83/mobile/tph/humid %value% endon on AM2301#DewPoint do publish h83/mobile/tph/dew %value% endon

+rule3
+on Button1 do Power1 endon
+on Power1#State=1 do ruletimer1 5 endon
+on rules#timer=1 do power1 0 Endon
 ```

 ## Tasmota mallar